ABBOTSFORD’S RESPONSE TO COVID-19

 - Abbotsford Agrifair – a country fair with carnival rides, animals, a car derby and motocross shows at Exhibition Park on the August Long Weekend.

 - Abbotsford Airshow – Western Canada’s largest airshow takes place at the Abbotsford airport in mid-August.

-- Abbotsford Farm and Country Market – a Saturday morning farmers market that takes place most years from around 9 am until 1 pm from late April or early May until mid-December.
+- Abbotsford Farm and Country Market – a Saturday morning farmers market that takes place most years from around 9 am until 1 pm from late April or early May until the end of October.

 - Abbotsford Flea Market – a massive market featuring as many as a couple of hundred vendors at Abbotsford Exhibition Park almost every Sunday of the year.

 - Abbotsford Sunflower Festival – sunflowers, a corn maze and kid-friendly activities from mid-August until mid-September at Maan Farms.

 - Olde Farmhouse Vintage Market – an event featuring over a hundred vendors selling antiques and collectibles at the Tradex Centre on a weekend in April and November.

 - Kickoff to Christmas Makers Market – a major winter holiday artisan market in November.